faisaltheparttimecoder/Greenplum/README.md

-Some General adminsitration tools for greenplum database
+Some General adminsitration tools for greenplum database server